Country of origin

 magazines, as well as 45-round magazine of the

-machine gun.
+rounds are left in the magazine.
 This weapon can also use newly-developed 60-round

 Originally the AK-12